Find a Brewing School & Learn How to Make Beer for a Living!

 4 Great Reasons to Become a Brewer

 Are you ready to explore a career that's all about making amazing beer?
-Here are four awesome reasons to earn beer certification from a brewmaster school:
+Here are four excellent reasons to earn beer certification from a brewmaster school:

 1. Brewers get paid to make beer.

-Is beer brewing a major curiosity or budding passion of yours?
+Is beer brewing a significant curiosity or a budding passion of yours?
 Many professional brewers start out as home-brew hobbyists who love the process of experimenting and trying new recipes to find just the right taste or flavor.
 For some people, the fact that brewers can make money while making beer is reason enough to get into this field.
-The average salary for a brewmaster is $45,245 per year, according to PayScale.
+The median salary for a brewmaster is $53,000 per year, according to PayScale.

 2. Brewers aren't stuck behind a desk.

-This is not your typical office job.
-Brewing allows you to be physically active as you perform lots of different tasks, from moving grain and sterilizing tanks to refining recipes and conducting brewery tours.
+Brewmaster is not your typical office job.
+Brewing allows you to be physically active as you perform a variety of tasks, from moving grain and sterilizing tanks to refining recipes and conducting brewery tours.
 You might even get to supervise beer tastings and watch people enjoy the fruits of your labor.

 3. Brewers are in a field with expanding potential.

 Completing a training program in brewing science can lead to plenty of opportunities.
-The market for craft beer, in particular, is growing.
-Check out these statistics from the Brewers Association:
+Check out these statistics from Beer Canada:

 4. Brewers can work in a wide range of geographic areas.